jmarcosdias/wonderful/README.md

 ### T4 Validator Testing

-Python code for run.py and game_settings.py was submitted to http://pep8online.com with the following results.
+The Python code for run.py and game_settings.py has been submitted to http://pep8online.com with the following results.

 #### T4.1 run.py